turbaevsky/indicators/doc/PI_DB_TS.md

 2. Selection will be made through use of the drop-down menus.

-_Note: Only the locations for which you are authorized to enter data will be represented in the drop-down menus._
+_Note: Only the locations for which you are authorised to enter data will be represented in the drop-down menus._

 	- Click on the down arrow to the right of the Region cell and select the appropriate region.